mtlynch/spaceduck/_posts/2018-02-16-sia-metrics-collector.md

 I wanted to see a graph of changes over time, like this one:

-{% include image.html file="data-uploaded-dev-sm.png" alt="Data uploaded over time" max_width="836px" link_url="/images/2018-02-16-sia-metrics-collector/data-uploaded-dev.png" %}
+{% include image.html file="data-uploaded-dev.png" img_link=true alt="Data uploaded over time" %}

 The above graph is from a real trial run of the load test using a 500 SC wallet.
 You see that Sia uploads data steadily for the first eight hours, then slows down until finally flatlining at ~0.3 TiB of file data uploaded, or ~1 TiB of contract usage (3x file data because of Sia's 3x redundancy).

 This is clearer in  the graph of Sia's upload bandwidth:

-{% include image.html file="upload-bandwidth-dev-sm.png" alt="Upload bandwidth over time" max_width="836px" link_url="/images/2018-02-16-sia-metrics-collector/upload-bandwidth-dev.png" %}
+{% include image.html file="upload-bandwidth-dev.png" alt="Upload bandwidth over time" img_link=true %}

 For eight hours, Sia maintained an impressively high upload bandwidth of ~250 Mbps, but rapidly declined to near zero over the next few hours.